 - 3. the following items are excluded, even if prescribed by a Physician:

-- blood pressure cuff/monitor;
+- o blood pressure cuff/monitor;

 - enuresis alarm;

 - o non-wearable external defibrillator;

-- trusses; and
+- o trusses;

-- ultrasonic nebulizers.
+- ultrasonic nebulizers;

+- o fully implantable prosthetics; and

+- o prosthetics primarily designed to correct sexual dysfunction.

 - 4. the repair and replacement of prosthetic devices when damaged due to misuse, malicious breakage or gross neglect.

-- 5. the replacement of lost or stolen prosthetic devices. - 6. devices and computers to assist in communication and speech except for speech aid devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment in Section 6, Details for Covered Health Services. - 7. oral appliances for snoring.
+- 5. the replacement of lost or stolen prosthetic devices.

+- 6. devices and computers to assist in communication and speech except for speech aid devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment in Section 6, Details for Covered Health Services.

+- 7. oral appliances to reduce snoring.